smartheim/wakaamaNode/docs/api/objects-custom.md

 virtual Lwm2mObjectInstance* createInstance(uint16_t instance_id);
 ```

-Implement this function in your object class and either return `nullptr`
-if creating instances dynamically by the server or with the given ID is not supported or
+If creating instances dynamically by the server or with the given ID is not supported return `nullptr`.
-return a working object instance with the given instance ID.
+Return a working object instance with the given instance ID otherwise.

 The default does nothing and returns a `nullptr`.